KaitingLiu/GradEnFS/README.md

 ## Method
 ![Illustration of the Proposed Method](method.png)

 ## Usage
-## Results

 To initiate the program, please use the command "python main.py" along with the hyperparameters of your choice.
+There are some main arguments:
+--dataset(string): the dataset to be used.
+--epsilon(int): hyperparameters for controlling the sparsity level.
+--alpha(float): pruning rate during the topology update.
+--beta(float): hyperparameter for the neuron importance metric.
 To view all available hyperparameters and options, you can utilize the "python main.py --help" command.

+## Results